bizzaccelerator/Footballers-transfers-Insights/README.md

 ### Tutorial to reproduce the project:

-The tutorials on how to setup and run this project can be found `here`.
+The tutorials on how to setup and run this project can be found [here](https://github.com/bizzaccelerator/Footballers-transfers-Insights/blob/main/tutorials.md).

 ## Tangible result